oracle/pgql-lang/README.md

        Nested aggregation is not allowed
    ```

- - __Pretty printing__: invoking `GraphQuery.toString()` will "pretty print" the graph query, allow unformatted queries to be turned into formatted ones:
+ - __Pretty printing__: invoking `GraphQuery.toString()` will "pretty print" the graph query, which turns unformatted queries into formatted ones:

    ```sql
    SELECT n.name MATCH